intersystems/git-source-control/docs/hcc.md

 Once this merge request is approved, it will be merged into the development branch, so that all of your changes will now be a part of development.
 After the changes are merged, a CI/CD pipeline will automatically deploy the changes to the protected namespace in the development deployment.

 ### Validate in Protected Namespace
-Test your change in the protected namespace of the development environment to ensure that in works in the context of other developer's features that have been merged since you started working.
+Test your change in the protected namespace of the Dev Deployment to ensure that it works in the context of other developer's features that have been merged since you started the feature.

 ### Repeat in Test and Prod
 In GitLab, create a new merge request from your interface branch to the test branch.
 Approve and merge the merge request.
 A CI/CD pipeline will automatically deploy the changes to the protected namespace in the Test Deployment so you may test them there.
 When ready to go live with the changes, create another new merge request from your interface branch to the live branch.
 Approve and merge it, and the changes will be automatically deployed to the Prod Deployment.